 The soundbars use technology developed for the brand’s latest-generation Visual Performance Series of low-profile, micro-trim in-wall and in-ceiling speakers.

-Also at the Dana booth, Sonance will show its recently released next-generation Visual Performance series, consisting of more than 50 models, said to deliver better off-axis response, lower distortion at higher volumes, and deeper bass at higher SPLs.
+Also at the Dana booth, Sonance showed its recently released next-generation Visual Performance series, consisting of more than 50 models, said to deliver better off-axis response, lower distortion at higher volumes, and deeper bass at higher SPLs.